Endpoint scanning

 Initiate a live response session for the target host you intend to scan.

-Execute the script, optionally adding command line parameters using -parameters ""
+Execute the script, optionally adding command line parameters using -parameters "".
+For example:

 After a short while, the scan’s log output will be displayed in the live response console, resembling the example below: